TimSchmittmann/DL_detection_of_AML_from_BMS/README.md

 cp bone_marrow_smear_classification/bms_classification/config/auto_registered/common_config.py.example bone_marrow_smear_classification/bms_classification/config/auto_registered/common_config.py
 ```

-This should be enough to run automatically train the demo model on auer rod cells using the "DemoAuerRodCellClassification" configuration.
+This should be enough to run automatically train the demo model on auer rod cells using the "DemoAmlHealthyWsiClassification" configuration.
 Additionally the PYTHONHASHSEED should be set to 0, to improve caching:

 ```
-PYTHONHASHSEED=0 DISABLE_GPU=False python bone_marrow_smear_classification/bms_classification/model_training/single_model_classification.py --config=DemoAuerRodCellClassification
+PYTHONHASHSEED=0 DISABLE_GPU=False python bone_marrow_smear_classification/bms_classification/model_training/single_model_classification.py --config=DemoAmlHealthyWsiClassification
 ```

 After initial augmentation and creation of bottleneck features, one run should take no longer than 10 minutes.

 ## Finetuning

 After enough runs, you should compare the individual runs on mlflow.
 It's not recommended to blindly take the best run, as validation loss may oscillate and we should generally prefer simpler models over more complex configurations.
-Next set the mlflow RUN_ID in the DemoAuerRodCellClassificationFinetuning configuration found in the auer_rod_cell_classification.py file.
+Next set the mlflow RUN_ID in the DemoAmlHealthyWsiClassificationFinetuning configuration found in the aml_healthy_wsi_classification.py file.
 You may set `LOG_IMAGES` and `LOG_MODELS` to True for finetuning, if you want to create the metrics plots.

 # Ensemble models